Cawfields Roman Wall (Hadrian's Wall)

 The quarrying that produced the picturesque reservoir below the milecastle may have begun at the time Hadrian's Wall was built, but it was not until 1902 that the Newcastle Granite & Whinstone Company began to quarry Cawfield seriously.

-I've visited Cawfields numerous times, usually in the evening so I can photograph the setting sun on the cliffs behind the reservoir, and I think its one of the most beautiful places along Hadrian's Wall.
+I've visited Cawfields numerous times, usually in the evening so I can photograph the setting sun on the cliffs behind the reservoir, and I think it is one of the most beautiful places along Hadrian's Wall.

 About Cawfields Roman Wall (Hadrian's Wall)